Werner-Cravatte Government: Financial centre

-In 1968, the Luxembourgish government had for the first time to defend a vital interest of the Grand Duchy which would be contested more than once by its partners.
-This was the financial centre.
+1968 was the first time that the Luxembourgish government had to defend a vital interest of the Grand Duchy, which was to be contested more than once by its partners in future: this was the financial centre.
 This had been developing since the early 1960s thanks to advantageous banking and tax laws.
 However, since their 1968 meetings, the finance ministers of the EEC were considering a plan to harmonise the taxation of movements of capital.
-This proposition encountered vehement opposition from Pierre Werner.
+This proposition met with vehement opposition from Pierre Werner.
 Conscious of the danger that the levelling of tax conditions posed to the fledgling financial centre, the Minister of Finances proposed instead to give priority to monetary harmonisation.
-In the event, the difficulties of the pound sterling and the French franc would turn the attention of European finance ministers' away from the Luxembourgish financial centre, and put monetary questions on the back-burner.
+As it happened, the difficulties of the pound sterling and the French franc would turn the attention of European finance ministers away from the Luxembourgish financial centre, and put monetary questions on the back-burner.

 Economic policy

 Banking

 The Werner-Cravatte years were important from an economic point of view as they saw the flourishing of the Luxembourgish financial centre.
-However, the birth of what would become the main pillar of the Grand Duchy's economy was not due to the government's policy.
-At its origin was a measure of the American government to slow the emission of international loans on the financial markets of New York, the Interest Equalization Tax.
-The reorientation of financial flows which resulted from this led to the creation of the international Eurodollars market.
+However, the birth of what would become the main pillar of the Grand Duchy's economy was not due to government policy.
+Its origins lay in a measure of the United States government to slow the emission of international loans on the financial markets of New York, the Interest Equalization Tax.
+The reorientation of capital flows which resulted from this led to the creation of the international Eurodollars market.
 However, Luxembourg, which did not have a central bank, and where banking and tax laws were very flexible, found itself in a favourable position, while the traditional financial centres such as London, Zurich or Amsterdam were burdened by restrictive regulation.
 The Grand Duchy's capital gradually became one of the main centres for the Euro-markets, and foreign banks started establishing themselves in Luxembourg.
 The number of banking institutions grew from 15 in 1960 to 37 in 1970.
-In this boom phase, the government of the day had little involvement, even though, on occasion it defended the financial centre against European plans for fiscal harmonisation.
+In this boom phase, the government of the day had little involvement, even though it did on occasion defend the financial centre against European plans for fiscal harmonisation.
 The financial centre profited from both positive external factors, as well as legislation from 40 years previous, prepared under the then-Minister for Finances Pierre Dupong.

 Economic and Social Council

-From 1966, the government disposed of a new consultative organ in the sphere of economic and social policy.
+From 1966, the government set up a new consultative organ for economic and social policy.
 The law of 21 March 1966 created the Economic and Social Council.
 This organ, which included representatives of employers' organisations, the trade unions, and the government, was tasked with preparing reports on the country's economic situation, reports which helped to elaborate national economic policy.